 Actuarial Assumptions: Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events into the future.
 Examples include assumptions about future employment, mortality, and cost trends.
 Actuarially determined amounts are subject to continual review or modification as actual results are compared with past expectations and new estimates are made about the future.
 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The Total Pension Liability at the end of the measurement year, June 30, 2019, was measured as of a valuation date of June 30, 2019, using the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB Statement No. 67.
+The Total Pension Liability at the end of the measurement year, June 30, 2020, was measured as of a valuation date of June 30, 2020, using the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB Statement No. 67.
 Key methods and assumptions used are presented below:

-Inflation The cost-of-living as measured by the Consumer Price Index (CPI) will increase at the rate of 3.00% per year.
-Expected Return on Assets 7.40% net of investment expenses as of June 30, 2019.
+Inflation The cost-of-living as measured by the Consumer Price Index (CPI) will increase at the rate of 2.75% per year.
+Expected Return on Assets 7.15% net of investment expenses as of June 30, 2020.
 Salary Increases Payroll increases are assumed to increase 3.00% per year.
 Ad hoc Post-Employment Benefit Changes None.
-Post Retirement COLA Benefits are assumed to increase after retirement at the rate of 2.7% per year for Tier 1 and 2.0 % per year for Tiers 2-4.
-Mortality Assumptions RP-2014 Mortality Tables with Generational improvement using Projection Scale MP-2016.
-Most Recent Actuarial Experience Study June 30, 2017 (conducted every three years).

-7.30% blended discount rate, net of pension plan

-3.50% net of investment expenses as of June 30, 2019 (Bond Buyer 20-year Bond GO Index, June 30, 2019).

-Administrative Expenses used in the cashflow projection are assumed to average 0.15% of assets annually.
+Post Retirement COLA Benefits are assumed to increase after retirement at the rate of 2.6% per year for Tier 1 and 2.0 % per year for Tiers 2-4.
+Mortality Assumptions RP-2014 Mortality Tables with Generational improvement using Projection Scale MP-2019.
+Most Recent Actuarial Experience Study June 30, 2020 (conducted every three years).
+Discount Rate 6.96% blended discount rate, net of pension plan investment expense, including inflation.
+Municipal Bond Rate 2.21% net of investment expenses as of June 30, 2020 (Bond Buyer 20-year Bond GO Index, June 30, 2020).
+Administrative Expenses Administrative Expenses used in the cashflow projection are assumed to average 0.15% of assets annually.